kpcoleman/SpaDecon/tutorial/Tutorial.md

 <center>Author: Kyle Coleman, Jian Hu, Amelia Schroeder, Edward B. Lee, Mingyao Li*

-The files used in this tutorial can be downloaded from: https://drive.google.com/drive/folders/1_eBGKMVYh4p1eiHhrJASnqOD9z_CP5e0?usp=sharing

 ### 0. Package installation
 - SpaDecon installation requires a python version over 3.5.
 You can check your version of python by entering the following commands: